-First of all, go to the panoramic sky bar at Solo Sokos Hotel Torni Tampere.
+First of all, go to the panoramic Moro Sky Bar at the top of Solo Sokos Hotel Torni Tampere.
 It’s the highest bar in the city atop of the highest hotel in Finland.
 Whichever table you get, a fascinating view is guaranteed.
 The entrance to the bar is free, and you are not obliged to make any orders to enjoy the views and take a selfie.
 Here is a tip: take elevator A with a large window wall — it already makes lifting to the bar an amusement.
 Read more from here!

 Located in the Ratina Shopping Centre, Restaurant Periscope has impressive views over the city and lake Pyhäjärvi.
 The industrial heritage of Tampere can be clearly seen from this scenic spot.
 One can also enjoy the unique views at the open rooftop terrace of Periscope.

 Experience Tampere from the roof of Finlayson building!
-In the summer of 2020 you’ll have amazing opportunity to enter the roof of a historic building to admire the scenery.
 Roof Walk Finlayson Area is the first roof walk in Finland.
 It is a unique experience where you can see and experience the history and landscapes of Tampere from a completely new perspective.

 The Pyynikki observation tower is located on the world’s highest ridge emerged during the ice age.
 The tower offers a breathtaking view of the city, and the cosy cafe at its bottom bakes the legendary doughnuts.